INVESTOR HREDD PRECISION TOOLS

 6. Allows the Company or Supplier Being Audited to Pay Directly for and/or Choose the Auditor

-Does the scheme have a credible firewall to insulate auditing from conflicts of interests?
+Does the initiative have a credible firewall to insulate auditing from conflicts of interests?

 ❐ Yes